How to Handle Price Increases Without Losing Customers

 Handle Objections Gracefully

-Some customers may express dissatisfaction with the increase.
+Some of your customers may express dissatisfaction with the increase.
 Businesses must listen to concerns and respond respectfully.
 Also, businesses should explain the reasoning clearly, and if possible, they must offer alternatives.
 Keep in mind that handling objections professionally can prevent negative reviews and turn complaints into opportunities to strengthen trust.

 Monitor Customer Feedback